sourceoptics/source_optics/INSTALL.md

 backend management commands that are intended to be run from cron or a other scheduler.

 It does not have any cloud requirements or network dependencies other than (presently) needing PostgreSQL.
-Testing on other databases has been limited at this point.
+Testing on other databases has been limited at this point but we limit database features used to keep it portable.

-This guide is a work in progress, but essentially Source Optics is a standard Django app with standard Django management commands.
+This guide is evolving (feedback welcome), but essentially Source Optics is a standard Django app with standard Django management commands.
 If you have deployed one Django app, this one should not be very different.